Corporate Social Responsibility

 Save the Children Christmas Jumper Day

-The Consumer Council supported Save the Children’s Christmas Jumper Day 2016.
-Staff raised nearly £60 by wearing festive jumpers, which put them in the running to be crowned Christmas Jumper “King” and “Queen”.
+The Consumer Council has supported Save the Children’s Christmas Jumper Day annually since 2016.
+Staff raise funds by wearing festive jumpers, which put them in the running to be crowned Christmas Jumper “King” and “Queen”.

 National Energy Action ‘Bake Off’ Afternoon